YOSMAN21/Curso_DevSecOps_2023_1/GPG/AJJ-Group/cli/README.md

     <img src="./imgs/logo-gpg.png" alt="logo" width="500"/>
 </p>

-GPG es un software, basado en el estándar RFC4880, que firma y cifrado de código abierto que esta inspirado en PGP, se puede considerar como la alternativa OpenSource.
-Como lo mencionan en la pagina oficial de GPG:
+GPG es un software, basado en el estándar RFC4880, que firma y cifrado de código abierto, que está inspirado en PGP, se puede considerar como la alternativa OpenSource.
+Como lo mencionan en la página oficial de GPG:

 > GnuPG is a complete and free implementation of the OpenPGP standard as defined by RFC4880 (also known as PGP).
 GnuPG allows you to encrypt and sign your data and communications; it features a versatile key management system, along with access modules for all kinds of public key directories.
 GnuPG, also known as GPG, is a command line tool with features for easy integration with other applications.
 A wealth of frontend applications and libraries are available.
 GnuPG also provides support for S/MIME and Secure Shell (ssh).